The Heroes, Villians, and NPCs of our little webcomic, ladies and gentlemen. Help contribute anyway you can.

 TeslaThe second girl to join the group with a thing for blue haired mages.

 - Establishing Character Moment: This strip, in which she makes her first appearance, sets her up as an Action Girl... and as having a major crush on Ardam.

-- Gun Nut: Uses them in battle and really, really likes them.
+- Gun Nut: Uses guns in battle and really, really obsesses over them, as she admits.

 - Magic Gunner: Becomes this in her Super Mode

 LumiThe last member to join, and priestess in a Totally Not Evil Religion.

 - Awesome but Impractical: Her Holy spell does a ton of damage and looks awesome, but it drains most of her MP.